785 Naval Air Squadron

-785 Naval Air Squadron (785 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded in early 1946.
-785 NAS formed as a Torpedo Bomber Reconnaissance Training Squadron, at HMS Jackdaw, RNAS Crail, in November 1940.
-Throughout its existence it operated a number of various types of torpedo bomber aircraft.
+785 Naval Air Squadron (785 NAS), also called 785 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was formed as a Torpedo Bomber Reconnaissance Training Squadron, at RNAS Crail, Fife, in November 1940 and disbanded in early 1946.
+Throughout its existence it operated a number of various types of torpedo bomber aircraft, lastly flying Grumman Avenger GR.I and Fairey Barracuda TR III.
 The squadron became part of No. 1 Naval Operational Training Unit in late 1944.